ddugan23/notes/topics/startupMVP.md

 Most founders have an idea what to build, so they think that having not built the full thing, it's not worth getting feddback on the shitty initial thing.
 This is a mistake, because the final product might not be what your customers want at all.

-Holt the problem tightly, the customer tightly, but the solution loosely.
+Hold the problem tightly, the customer tightly, but the solution loosely.

-On iteration, it's like your making a screwdriver, and the mechanic tells you it doesn't screw anything, so you go looking for uses of the screwdriver if it can cook.
+On iteration, it's like you're making a screwdriver, and the mechanic tells you it doesn't screw anything, so you go looking for uses of the screwdriver and see if it can cook.
 Fix the product, rather than look for a customer for the broken one.

 ## Lean MVP (most cases)